mhaugrud/msumcspy/_sources/GeneralIntro/RuntimeErrors.rst

 --------------

 The second type of error is a runtime error, so called because the error does not appear until you run the program.
+Python begins to execute the instructions in your program.
+Python then encounters an instruction in your program that is illegal to perform.
+At this point, Python stops executing the program and displays an error message.
+These errors are also called
-These errors are also called **exceptions** because they usually indicate that something exceptional (and bad) has happened.
+**exceptions** because they usually indicate that something exceptional (and bad) has happened.

-Runtime errors are rare in the simple programs you will see in the first few chapters, so it might be a while before you encounter one.
+There are many kinds of runtime errors.
+We will will explore them more deeply in a future chapter.

 **Check your understanding**